opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/bluesnap/PAYMENT_PAGE/README.md

 a) [Create your BlueSnap test account](https://sandbox.bluesnap.com/jsp/onboarding/index.jsp).

-b) Create a BlueSnap payment integration in OPF
+b) Create a BlueSnap payment integration in OPF.

-c) Get the credentials of your BlueSnap integration.
+c) Get the credentials for your BlueSnap integration.

 d) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF Tenant and BlueSnap Test Account unique values.